Blog

 Posted by Chris Futers, Lois Fife and Rob Farquhar on Mar 15, 2023

 Bikepacking Travelling on two feet can require little more than a rucksack to carry your belongings and enable you to travel far.
 An ultralight journey on two wheels can require a bit more thought.
 Some of the main factors being the terrain and the duration of the ride.
-Gruelling miles off road can feel very different to those on the road, and take a lot longer, but the rewards when b …
+Gruelling miles off road can feel very different to those on the road, and take a lot longer, but the rewards when both ro …

 read more